maxherelovescode/hankgreetindocs/docs/source/index.rst

 .. note::

-   Failure to comply with the hat code will result in immediate termination.
+   Failure to comply with the hat code will result in immediate community service of house sitting 100 ducks.

 Contents
 --------